iconinteractive/icon-interactive-www/news/icon-interactive-site-relaunch.md

 Our previous site was built on Wordpress and suffered from image bloat which impacted the performance.
 We're incredibly pleased with the massive jump in performance, accessibility, & SEO from utilizing a JAMstack architecture.

-Previous ICON site:
+Previous ICON site

 ![](https://s3.amazonaws.com/forestry.iconinteractive.com/before.png)

-New ICON site:
+New ICON site

 ![](https://s3.amazonaws.com/forestry.iconinteractive.com/Screen_Shot_2020-01-15_at_11.36.35_AM222.png)